MicrosoftDocs/office-developer-client-docs/docs/outlook/pia/how-to-get-information-about-stores-in-a-profile.md

 - csharp
 ---

-# How to: Get Information About Stores in a Profile
+# Get Information About Stores in a Profile

 This example shows how to get and enumerate stores in a profile.